veronika-pomy/Random-Password-Generator/README.md

 ## Demo

-This mock-up demonstrates the overall design of the applicaton that a user is presented with.
+This mock-up demonstrates the overall design of the application that a user is presented with.

 ![The Password Generator application displays a red button to "Generate Password".](./02-Challenge/Assets/imgs/generate-password-demo.png)